PhilterPaper/Text-KnuthPlass/CONTRIBUTING.md

-# Contributing to the development of PDF::Builder
+# Contributing to the development of Text::KnuthPlass

 **Working on your first Pull Request?** You can learn how from this *free* series [How to Contribute to an Open Source Project on GitHub](https://kcd.im/pull-request)

 We would appreciate the community around us chipping in with code, tests, documentation, and even just bug reports and feature requests.
-It's better knowing what users of PDF::Builder want and need, than for us to guess.
+It's better knowing what users of Text::KnuthPlass want and need, than for us to guess.
 It's not good to spend a lot of time working on something that no one is interested in!

-You can contribute to the discussion by posting bug reports, feature requests, observations, etc. to the [GitHub issues area](https://github.com/PhilterPaper/Perl-PDF-Builder/issues?q=is%3Aissue+sort%3Aupdated-desc "issues")
+You can contribute to the discussion by posting bug reports, feature requests, observations, etc. to the [GitHub issues area](https://github.com/PhilterPaper/Text-KnuthPlass/issues?q=is%3Aissue+sort%3Aupdated-desc "issues")
 (please tag new threads accordingly, using ["Labels"], if possible).

 Please also read INFO/RoadMap to get an idea of where we would like for